Weave Me a Wreath of White Roses: 30 Years of Publishing

 In March 1990, The Complete Poems of Anna Akhmatova was published to immediate acclaim.
 The first review appeared on publication day, written by LA Times Book Review editor Richard Eder.
 I had met Eder through a literary-minded postal worker on Charles Street in Boston (Eder lived in Boston at the time, though he wrote for the LA Times), and I had told him about the project.
 Some 75 reviews subsequently appeared internationally, and the book was named one of the 14 “Best Books of 1990” by the New York Times.
 Two years later, we published an English-only, single-volume edition.

-We should mention that eight months after the book was published, the Berlin Wall fell, and soon after the USSR collapsed.
+Eight months after the book was published, the Berlin Wall fell, and soon after that, the USSR collapsed.
 Ed was invited to Russia as part of a US State Department trip to advise publishers how to operate in a market economy.
 When he visited the Akhmatova Museum for the first time, the director came out with her copy of our book.
 Ed took out a pen and paper.
 In 1,600 pages, she had found but seven mistakes, which we duly corrected for the paperback edition.

 Just as tragedies permeated Akhmatova’s life, so did they visit us during and after publication.
 We were stunned when we received word that the British scholar Amanda Haight, who published the first biography of Akhmatova in 1976 and provided a great deal of guidance to our project, died just before our edition went to press.
 (Both the hardbound and paperback editions are dedicated to her memory.)
 A young reporter from a Boston area radio station was working on an in-depth story about the publication of the book, and died in a car accident before she could complete it.
 And then, seven years after the first edition, Ed drowned in a canoeing accident with his then-assistant at Zephyr, Yelena Lisovich, and her nine-year-old son, just as the third reprint was about the be published.
 It was a devastating tragedy.